lexical-lsp/vscode-lexical/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on setting up dependencies.

-### Configuring vscode-lexical

-vscode-lexical currently does not package lexical itself.

-First, clone the lexical repo and follow the instructions in the README to build a release.

-Once that's done, create a file called `lexical_release_path.txt` at the root of the project and write to it the absolute path to your lexical release.

-It should look something like `/home/username/Projects/lexical/_build/dev/rel`.

 ### Starting the extension for development

 Press F5.
 VSCode should build and start the extension.